svmiller/svmiller.github.io/_posts/2023-01-10-what-log-variables-do-for-your-ols-model.md

 ---
-title: "Log, Log, Log (i.e. What Logarithmic Transformations Do to Your OLS Model Summary)"
+title: "Log, Log, Log (i.e. What Logarithmic Transformations Do to Your Linear Model Summary)"
 output:
   md_document:
     variant: gfm
     preserve_yaml: TRUE
 author: "steve"
 date: '2023-01-10'
-excerpt: "This is a somewhat convoluted (and hopefully not too sloppily done) way of thinking about what logarithmic transformations mean for how you should summarize your OLS model."
+excerpt: "This is a somewhat convoluted (and hopefully not too sloppily done) way of thinking about what logarithmic transformations mean for how you should summarize your linear model."
 layout: post
 categories:
   - R